Suppose we push constantly ahead, change lanes to grab a bit of headway,

 - Go back to the top of this loop and repeat.

-the speed might be 2 mph, while in the second one it could be 40 mph.
-And
+first one, the speed might be 2 mph, while in the second one it could be

-here's the important part: because the situations create themselves once
+40 mph.
+And here's the important part: because the situations create

-from merging into the closely-packed lane.
-Cars in the merge-lane would
+the other lane from merging into my closely-packed lane.
+Cars in the

-pile up too.
-Then I drive off laughing evilly, because I have just
+merge-lane would then pile up too.
+Then I drive off laughing evilly,

-CREATED MASSIVE LONG-TERM TRAFFIC JAM!
-The exit might stay jammed for
+have just CREATED MASSIVE LONG-TERM TRAFFIC JAM!
+The exit might stay

 Or, I could do the opposite.
 Suppose everything is jammed up at the merge

 zone.
-Suppose I accumulate a huge space ahead of me and bring it into the
+Suppose I accumulate a huge space ahead of me and bring it in

-jam.
-When the huge space gets there, the other lane of cars can suddenly
+through the through-lane.
+When the huge space gets there, cars in the

 Basic traffic psychology: Anyone who drives slower than you is